mayank-dudhatra/Git-Task/git_task_list_04.md

    ```
    Explanation :- git remote origin :- Fetches the latest changes from the remote repository (here, origin) into your local repository.

-   git branch -r: this command is is used to list all remote branches that your Git repository knows about.
+   git branch -r: This command is used to list all remote branches that your Git repository knows about.
    ```

 #### **Task 14: Pull Changes from Remote**